FlyingCarpets/quiz-react/README.md

 # quiz-react
-Building a quiz with 'react'
+Building a quiz with React